herculosh/community-widgets/README.md

 * [Media Server History](widgets/media-server-history-by-titembaatar/README.md) by @titembaataar - collection of widgets to show what had been played on your Media Server like Plex/Jellyfin
 * [Media Server Playing](widgets/media-server-playing-by-titembaatar/README.md) by @titembaataar - collection of widgets to show what's being played on your Media Server like Plex/Jellyfin
 * [Proxmox VE stats](widgets/proxmox-ve-stats-by-ralphocdol/README.md) by @ralphocdol - show the number of nodes, LXCs, VMs and Storage of your Proxmox Virtual Environment server
+* [Raindrop.io Widgets](widgets/raindrop-latest-links/README.md) by @herculosh - A collection of widgets for Raindrop.io including Latest Links, Dashboard Stats and Debugging Authentication.
 * [Random Bible Verse](widgets/random-bible-verse-by-pypp/README.md) by @pypp - show a random bible verse
 * [Random fact](widgets/random-fact-by-svilenmarkov/README.md) by @svilenmarkov - show a random fact
 * [Speedtest tracker](widgets/speedtest-tracker-by-not-first/README.md) by @not-first - show the latest internet speed information from speedtest tracker